smudge/decks/railsconf-2022/slides.md

 ## github.com/Betterment/demo_mode

 <!--
-and I'm excited to announce ... that we've **open sourced** our demo and personas framework.
+I'm excited to announce ... that we've **open sourced** it, and the rest of our demo framework.

 We've called the gem 'demo_mode'. it's available on Rubygems, and on GitHub, where you'll instructions for setting it up.